thebarty/exit-intent/README.md

 **DESKTOP-behaviour:**
- => trigger intent if mouse leaves body ('mouseleave'-event) => trigger after user has been inactive for `showAfterInactiveSeconds` seconds
+ => trigger intent if mouse leaves body ('mouseleave'-event) => trigger after user has been inactive for `showAfterInactiveSecondsDesktop` seconds

 **MOBILE-behaviour:**
-=> trigger ONLY after user has been inactive for `showAfterInactiveSeconds` seconds
+=> trigger ONLY after user has been inactive for `showAfterInactiveSecondsMobile` seconds

 ## Usage